Codex Laud

-The Codex Laud, or Laudianus, (catalogued as MS. Laud Misc.
-678, Bodleian Library in Oxford) is a sixteenth-century Mesoamerican codex named for William Laud, an English archbishop who was the former owner.
-It is from the Borgia Group, and is a pictorial manuscript consisting of 24 leaves (48 pages) from Central Mexico, dating from before the Spanish takeover.
-It is evidently incomplete (part of it is lost).
+The Codex Laud, or Laudianus, is a Mesoamerican codex, possibly from the fifteenth-century, named for its former owner William Laud.
+It is part of the Borgia Group and housed at the Bodleian Library, Oxford.

+The codex is an animal hide pictorial manuscript consisting of 24 leaves (48 pages).
+Represented is the 260-day calendar, or tonalpohualli, as well as rituals and offerings.
+The codex enters the historical record in 1636 as part of Laud's second donation to the Bodleian.

 It is published (with an "Introduction" by C. A. Burland) in Volume XI of CODICES SELECTI of the Akademische Druck- u.
 Verlagsanstalt, Graz.

-The Bodleian Library holds four other Mesoamerican codices: Codex Bodley, Codex Mendoza, Codex Selden and the Selden Roll.
+The Bodleian Library holds four other Mesoamerican codices, including Codex Bodley, Codex Mendoza, Codex Selden and the Selden Roll.